Astridngent/astridngent.github.io/index.md

 ## ◬♡Astrid♡◬

-This is my silly little place where i post all the writings i want people to read, projects I am working on, and things i have made.
-Yes this is published under a pseudonym.
+This is corner of the internet where I post all the writings i want people to read, projects I am working on, and things I have made.
+A large part of my writings will focus on transfeminism as it is a central part of my life, but I will also be uploading blogs on other topics too.

 ## Written Work
 * [Tardigrade](Tardigrade)